Haoranwugithub/UWB_CSS342_2019_Fall/class6/homework/problem_2/readme.md

 * If the list has 1->2->3, after calling the reverse_recursive() the list will be 3->2->1
 * If the list has 1->2->3->4, after calling the reverse_recursive() the list will be 4->3->2->1

-reverse_iterative() works "in-place" which means no new node should be created during the process.
+reverse_recursive() works "in-place" which means no new node should be created during the process.

 no loop such as for, while, etc. can be used.